sys27/sys27/content/2024/24-parsing-approaches-part-2.md

 At first glance, it is ok.
 Because it allows our parser to analyze more than our addition like: `2 + 2 + 2`.
 But if we try to build a top-down parser for such grammar, we will face the left recursion problem.
 To parse the `ADD` rule, we need to parse the `ADD` rule... and so on.

-There is a solution for this problem and usually it requires to rewrite your grammar a little bit like so:
+There is a solution for this problem and usually, it requires rewriting your grammar a little bit like so:

 ```
 ADD = NUMBER + ADD